kentbarber/c4d-aaOcean/README.md

 - Removed the api bridge code
 - Removed the craftr build system requirement
 - Updated to the new SDK frameworks for R20 onwards
-- Updated to add support for R21 and S22
+- Updated to add support for R21, S22, R23 onwards

 ### v1.0.1